 This collaboration is the development of the long term interdisciplinary focus of Golfier-Brechmann and Ostrowski between dance and linguistics (Wrestling with Language 2019, Babel the resonance of language 2019, Babel laboratories 2020–2022) and Daškova artistic interest in analyzing the public speeches (This is not about me, 2021).

-The collaboration in Workshop Foundation Budapest was conducted in an interdisciplinary group: the Polish curator Anna Majewska facilitated the process and opened an in-depth reflection on collectivity.
+The collaboration in 2023 in Workshop Foundation Budapest was conducted in an interdisciplinary group: the Polish curator Anna Majewska facilitated the process and opened an in-depth reflection on collectivity.
 The dancer-linguist Dr J. Pędisz supported and will continue to nourish the research with scientific content.
 The light designer Zuzanna Režná participated in the studio research to find a performative formulation of the ideas and concepts.

 During their research the artists developed several practices based on juggling with the codes of dance and linguistics such as: